Djohan Effendi: Career

 Previously Effendi was the Special Staff of the Secretary of State, as well as the author of President Soeharto's speech.
 He had written hundreds of speeches for President Soeharto, during his rule from 1978 to 1995.
 His career as a speechwriter of the President was terminated when he "recklessly" accompanied Abdurrahman Wahid's controversial visit to Israel in 1994.
 The visit was strongly opposed by some Islamic groups, and then state secretary Moerdiono also expressed his regret regarding the visit.

 Views

 In Djohan's opinion, Ahmadis held the same right to practice their beliefs in Indonesia, and Indonesia under the Pancasila doctrine needs to ensure the complete religious pluralism, which he considers substantiated by the Medina Charter established by the Islamic prophet Muhammad, and the Qur'anic notion of kalimatun sawa′, meaning 'common word'.
 He also believed in the importance of the preservation of religion, grounded by the principles of maqasid al-shari'a advocated by al-Shatibi, and that relativism or syncretism need to be accommodated.
-In his understanding of religion, Djohan came to the conclusion that "in every religion, there is a truth that can be taken away".
-Therefore, he was deeply respectful of all forms of faithfulness in the name of religion.